Sulthan (2021 film): Filming

 The project was officially launched on 13 March 2019, at the office of Dream Warrior Pictures, with the attendance of the film's cast and crew.
 After a brief shoot of the film being completed, a source claimed that the makers planned to shoot the film within a single schedule, with sets being erected in Chennai.
 The team successfully completed the first schedule in June 2019, and the makers planned for a second schedule of the film on 28 June 2019, with Karthi joining the sets on 10 July, post the completion of Thambi (2019).
 However, Rashmika revealed that the film's shoot is postponed to August, for unknown reasons, although Karthi resumed the shooting of the film on 7 August 2019.

 On 24 September 2019, Hindutva outfits disrupted the film's shoot at Malaikkottai in Dindigul on 24 September 2019.
 The protesters belonging to the Bharatiya Janata Party (BJP), Hindu Munnani and the Hindu Makkal Katchi objected to the title Sulthan, assuming the film was a biopic of the 18th century ruler Tipu Sultan, and said that he had attacked Tamils during his rule.
 Later, Prabhu revealed that the film is not based on history.
 Due to the COVID-19 pandemic in India, the film's last leg shoot along with post-production works came to a halt.
 With the state government imposed guidelines, to resume the film shooting, the makers started the final leg of the shoot on 25 September 2020 at Chennai, instead of Dindigul.
 Filming wrapped on 8 October 2020.

 Music

 The film score is composed by Yuvan Shankar Raja while the songs are composed by Vivek–Mervin.
 The lyrics were written by Viveka and Thanikodi.
-The first single track titled "Jai Sulthan" was released on 11 February 2021, which was sung by Anirudh, Junior Nithya and Gaana Guna.
+The first single track titled "Jai Sulthan" was released on 11 February 2021, which was sung by Anirudh, Junior Nithya and Gana Guna.
 The second single "Yaaraiyum Ivalo Azhaga" was sung by Silambarasan, with lyrics written by Viveka which released on 5 March 2021.
 The third single "Eppadi Iruntha Naanga", sung by Anthony Daasan, Mahalingam and Vivek Siva was released on 15 March 2021.

 Initially Vivek and Mervin were reported to handle the film's background score.
 However, Bakkiyaraj opted Yuvan Shankar Raja to score music for the background and also credited in the film's trailer.
 It was noted that Vivek and Mervin had worked in the score for the film's teaser.